-The bill amends and reenacts several sections of Louisiana law regarding law enforcement, specifically focusing on the integration of tactical medical professionals into law enforcement operations.
+The bill amends and reenacts several sections of Louisiana law regarding law enforcement, specifically focusing on the integration of tactical medical professionals into tactical law enforcement units.
 It defines a "tactical medical professional" as a licensed paramedic or physician who provides medical support during high-risk incidents.
-The bill allows these professionals to carry firearms under specific conditions, including having an active concealed weapons permit and being appointed by the head of a law enforcement agency.
-Additionally, it establishes that tactical medical professionals have the same legal immunities as law enforcement officers when acting within the scope of their duties.
+The bill allows these professionals to carry firearms under specific conditions, including having an active concealed weapons permit, being appointed by the law enforcement agency, and completing required training.
+Additionally, it grants them the same legal immunities as law enforcement officers while performing their duties.

 SB192 Engrossed: 40:2(A), 40:2405(A)(2)